saikyun/vajer/QnA.md

 Phew, that seems to work.

 Now I need to use this when transforming / compiling C code.
 Need a break first though.

+I think main problem atm is that when doing a funcall, if the result is void, there should be no symbol.
+Let's try that!

+Now this is used when calling functions.
+Nice!

+It seems though like I'll need the same for other types of functions...

+* [ ] Add `declare` `SDL_Renderer*` for e.g. SDL_CreateRenderer
+* [ ] Add that type like with void
+* [ ] When that type is encountered is a funcall, change it from `int` to that type